Life is like a box of chocolates.

 Life is not that simple anymore.

 Of course, I am not talking about chocolate bars and mobile phone plans.
 I am talking about making choices in life that give you great experiences that create excitement in life.
-It is also about finding the path in life that makes you stay true to who you are.
+It is also about finding the path that makes you stay true to who you are.

 How do we make the right choice in this overwhelming labyrinth of options?